⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

 How Is Type 1 Diabetes Diagnosed?

-Physical signs and symptoms are important in diagnosing Diabetes.
-A blood sample is taken to test the glucose and blood mineral levels (electrolyte levels).
+Physical signs and symptoms are important in diagnosing diabetes.
+If diabetes is suspected, a blood sample is taken to test the glucose and blood mineral levels (electrolyte levels).
 A high glucose level is needed to diagnose diabetes.
-If the urine and blood samples show ketoacidosis, the child will receive IV fluids and an insulin infusion through the IV.
+If testing also shows ketoacidosis (a buildup of ketones and acid in the blood), the child will receive IV fluids and an insulin infusion through the IV.
 Otherwise, insulin will be given subcutaneously (injected under the skin).
-The child will stay in the hospital for two to three days so that the family and other caregivers can learn about diabetes and the day to day management.
+The child will stay in the hospital for approximately two days so that the family and other caregivers can learn about diabetes and day-to-day management.

 How Is Type 1 Diabetes Managed?